SUMMARY OF BAMIDBAR

 The total number of men eligible for military service was 603,550.

-HaShem assigns a special task to the men of the Tribe of Levi: to care for the Mishkan (Tabernacle, a mobile Sanctuary ) and its utensils.
-This responsibility involves dismantling and transporting the Mishkan when the people move from one place to another and rebuilding it when they encamp.
-The Levites are commanded to set up their tents in the center of the camp, closer to the Mishkan, while the other tribes residing around them are organized according to their respective groups and military formation.
+HaShem bestows a special task upon the men of the Tribe of Levi: to care for the Mishkan, a mobile Sanctuary, and its utensils.
+This duty involves maintenance, dismantling, and transporting the Mishkan when the people move and rebuilding it when they encamp.
+The Levites are instructed to set up their tents in the center of the camp, closer to the Mishkan.
+At the same time, the other tribes are organized around them according to their respective groups and military formations.

 Then, HaShem instructs Moses to conduct a separate census of the Tribe of Levi, and the final count is 22,000 individuals.
-The Tora also details the tasks assigned to each of the three families of the Tribe of Levi: the families of Gershon, Qehat, and Merari.
+The Tora also details the tasks assigned to each of the three families of the Tribe of Levi: Gershon, Qehat, and Merari.

-At the end of the Parashah, it is mentioned that Hashem will appoint the Levites as His priests in place of the firstborns, as was the custom in those times.
-A “redemption ceremony” called “pidyon” is performed, which continues to be a practice observed to exempt firstborn males from priestly service to this day.
+At the end of the Parashah, Hashem appoints the Levites as His priests in place of the firstborns, as was the custom in those times.
+A “redemption ceremony” called “pidyon” is performed, which continues to be practiced to exempt firstborn males from priestly service.